gauthierlerouzic/omxplayer-sync/README.md

  * A RJ45 cable must be connected before you start the master, otherwise it will not send sync data to slave.
  * Do not send audio output flags with omxplayer-sync on the slave e.g. /usr/bin/omxplayer-sync -lu -o both /media/internal/video/*
  * Use videos which are min.
 60 seconds or longer
  * If you dont know how to create a h264 mp4 file, visit http://www.online-convert.com.
+IMPORTANT, click "Disable audio track".
+Audio can desync
+ * Size the video file for the screensize.
+It's better is omxplayer-sync do not need to resize.
+Can be a desync problem

 Example usage